CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/04 - Data Serving.md

 ## Exercise 4: Data Serving

 In this exercise, you will create a **semantic model** from the data previously loaded into the **SQL Database in Microsoft Fabric**.
 You will then use **Copilot** to gain insights and generate a report, enhancing data-driven decision-making.
-It’s like having a business analyst at your beck and call, who does not take coffee breaks, fall sick and is available 24 hours!
+It’s like having a Business Analyst at your beck and call, who does not take coffee breaks, fall sick and is available 24 hours!

 ---
 >**Note:** Follow the steps provided in the task below.
 The Click-by-Click is available as a backup option in case of any technical issues preventing you from performing the lab in the actual environment.Before starting this exercise, open a backup Click-by-Click using the following hyperlink in a new tab, then return to the browser.